Ian2020/monica_reminder/README.md

 ## Installation

-You should already have a working Monica instance and test emails should work:
+You should already have a working Monica instance and test emails should work i.e. this command run on your Monica host results in you receiving an email:

 ```bash
 php artisan monica:test-email